 Who it's suitable for: If you think you would like to be supported by others who have had a drug problem and are working hard to not use drugs or alcohol.

-What to expect: Meet with other to share experiences and strategies for managing their recovery.
-Read more about peer support and watch a video about what happens at a meeting – Drug Help website
+What to expect: Meet with others to share experiences and strategies for managing recovery.
+Read more about peer support and watch a video about what happens at a meeting here on the Drug Help website.

 Who it's suitable for: If you would like to know more about the effects of alcohol and drugs and talk to other people about these.

 What to expect: Group sessions with the opportunity to also have one-to-one counselling sessions.

 Provided by: DHBs, NGOs, private counselling services.

 How to access: Contact CADs (addiction services) at your local DHB or hospital: Find my DHB

 Who it's suitable for: If you need intensive support with your alcohol or drug problem but a residential live-in programme is not suitable for you.

 What to expect: The day programme (sometimes called an intensive out-patient programme – IOP) can include 3–4 group sessions every week, for up to eight weeks.

 Provided by: DHBs, NGOs